-The big day has arrived and you’re officially in labour!
-This moment often brings relief and excitement, but also some apprehension about what lies ahead.
+The big day has arrived and you’re officially in labour, which not only brings relief and excitement, but also apprehension about the pain that lies ahead.

 So without further ado, here are 16 ways to help you relax during labour pain and manage the contractions.
 Take a deep breath, and here we go.

 1. Be prepared

 Labour is easier to cope with when you’re prepared for it.
 It helps to attend antenatal classes, stay fit in pregnancy, pack your hospital bag ahead of time, practice the route to the hospital (in peak hour as well as in the middle of the night!), consider a birth plan and discuss any concerns (including pain relief options) with your medical practitioner.